 This is why I am not a big fan of tracking spending.
 Who cares how much you usually spend or how much you “need to spend” if you don’t have the numbers to back it up?
 Figure out how much you can spend and then spend that amount- your historical spending is really irrelevant unless you want to get extremely technical with your budget and really track and analyze every cent.

 That can be interesting and informative, but it is not the first step to getting your financial life in order with a budget.
 I prefer using a cash budget for this exact reason.
 It keeps a tangible reminder of how much you can spend- there is no math or tracking.
 As soon as the cash is finished then the spending is finished.

 Budgeting doesn’t mean deciding how much you should be spending and then only spending that amount.

 Budgeting is figuring out HOW MUCH MONEY YOU HAVE and then SPENDING LESS.

 The result: money for discretionary expenses

 You take the amount you make.
 Subtract everything in blue.
 Then you can spend the green.

 However, you decide to spend the green doesn’t matter- as long as not more than that amount.

-This is the right way to approach budgeting: head-on and forwards.
-Don’t make the mistake of budgeting backwards.
+This is the right way to approach budgeting: head-on and forward.
+Don’t make the mistake of budgeting backward.